Victorian Taxidermy by Peter Spicer & Company

 Buzzard(Quartermaine)1.jpg

 Common Buzzard by GW Quatremain of Malvern.
 Whilst not strictly the work of Spicer it has been suggested that he may have worked at the Spicer Yard.
 The quality of the work is utterly stunning.
-Victorian case.
+Victorian case, that has been restored to its current state.
+When the item was viewed for puchase the case and some of the groundwork was smashed and loose feathers were noted.

 quatremainlable.jpg